HaiderNuur/Data-Analyst-Journey/Facebook Courses/Intro to Data Analytics/Notes.md

 - using familiar colors in unexpected ways
 - using distinct colors that are hard to distinguish
 - not making your visualizations accessible (colorblindness consideration)

+Crafting a story:
+- Narrative is combined with: explain, engage
+- Data is combined with: explain, enlighten
+- Visualization: engage, enlighten
+- a good story = narrative + data + visualization

+Freytag"s Pyramid and Data Stories
+- Introduction: Set-up/background:
+- Rising Action: Supporting Facts:
+- Climax: Main insight
+- Conclusion: next steps

+Set-up
+- Start with a hook: is there a sudden change?, are we missing an opportunity?, what should we expect going forward? etc.
+- Establish the theme of the story:

+Build-up
+- Explain investigation steps
+- communicate intermediate findings
+- describe analysis
+* Key findings: the insight that has the greatest explanatory power

+Climax:
+- explain the root cause for the hook from the key findings
+* Engaged stateholders are the more likely to act on insights.

+Conclusion:
+- identify courses of action to remedy the issue
+- discuss the cause of the issue